AdobeDocs/commerce-frontend-core/src/pages/ui-components/concepts/class.md

 ---
-group: ui-components-guide
+title: uiClass library | Commerce Frontend Development
-title: About the uiClass library
+description:
 ---

-## What is `uiClass`?
+# `uiClass` library

 The `uiClass` is an abstract class from which all components are extended.
 The `uiClass` is a low-level class and is rarely used as direct parent for UI components' classes.

 `uiClass` source code is `<Magento_Ui_module_dir>/view/base/web/js/lib/core/class.js`, in the Magento Open Source GitHub repository: [app/code/Magento/Ui/view/base/web/js/lib/core/class.js](https://github.com/magento/magento2/blob/2.4/app/code/Magento/Ui/view/base/web/js/lib/core/class.js)

-## Commonly used uiClass methods
+## Commonly used methods

 The uiClass class introduces the architecture of UI components through the following methods: